❮ Back

 Increase the percentage of Senior Executive Service (SES)/Leadership employees with DEIA outcomes in their individual performance goals.

-Increase the percentage of agencies that implement Federal sector worker empowerment strategies, which remove barriers and obstacles to worker organizing in the Federal workplace and advance positive and productive labor-management relations.
+Increase the percentage of agencies that implement federal sector worker empowerment strategies, which remove barriers and obstacles to worker organizing in the federal workplace and advance positive and productive labor-management relations.

 Goal 2.2: Agencies will develop equitable, transparent, and transferrable career development pathways that promote career growth and agency mission delivery.
 Success metrics for Goal 2.2 include: